Akhand777/Personal_Projects/README.md

 - **Usage:** Access the Jupyter Notebook (.ipynb) file to see the data analysis process, machine learning models, and conclusions drawn from the Titanic dataset.

+**5. Voice Assistant (Python & Tkinter)**

+**Description:** Created a versatile voice-controlled assistant using Python, Tkinter, and various libraries.
+The assistant, named "Jarvis," responds to voice commands, offers weather updates, plays music, and executes web searches.
+Designed with a user-friendly interface, it enhances interactivity through speech recognition and synthesis.

+**Usage:** Run the Python script to engage with Jarvis.
+Enjoy functionalities like personalized greetings, real-time weather information, and seamless web navigation.
+Explore a modern approach to human-computer interaction.

 ## Installation and Usage

 Each project may have specific installation or usage instructions, so please refer to the respective project folders for detailed information.